effetune

 - Set up your desired effect chain and parameters

-- Enter a name in the preset input field
+- Enter a name for your preset into the input field

-- Click the save button to store your preset
+- Click the save button to store it

 - Load a Preset: